electrala/client/README.md

 # Electra - An artist collaboration web application

-An artist collaboration app built with HTML, CSS, and JavaScript.
+An artist collaboration app.
+Frontend built with HTML, CSS, and JavaScript.

 ## Table of contents